filecoin-project/FIPs/FRCs/frc-verifiable-data-aggregation.md

 After receiving a deal data, a Storage Provider should process the index area to discover any valid Data Segment Index entries within that area.
 When a valid entry is discovered the SP should queue up a task of computing the commitment of referenced Data Segment.
-If the commitment in the index matches the referenced Data Segment, the Storage Provider should make in possible to retrieve the Data Segment via its Data Segment commitment (equivalent to PieceCID).
+If the commitment in the index matches the referenced Data Segment, the Storage Provider should make it possible to retrieve the Data Segment via its Data Segment commitment (equivalent to PieceCID).

 ### Proof of Data Segment Inclusion

 The proof consists of two inclusion proofs:

-- An inclusion proof of a sub-tree corresponding to the tree of the client’s data within aggregtor's commitment.
+- An inclusion proof of a sub-tree corresponding to the tree of the Client’s data within aggregator's commitment.
 - An inclusion proof of the double leaf data segment descriptor within the data segment index.

 The client possesses the following information: Commitment to their data $\mathrm{CommDS}$ and size of their data $|{\mathrm{DS}}|$.

-The aggregator inserts client’s data into the sector or deal, and also adds the data segment descriptor into data segment index.
+The aggregator inserts Client’s data into the deal, and also adds the data segment descriptor into the data segment index.

 Following that, the aggregator produces the data commitment and two inclusion proofs and provides them to the client: